 - Cloud and DevOps

-- Experince with programatic deployment using juju with cloud providers: Amazon AWS, Google Compute Engine, and Microsoft Azure; local providers: LXD, MaaS, and manual providers based on discrete servers; and ancillary services: Digital Ocean, Linode and Rackspace; providing highly available, load balanced, and monitored applications and application stacks; deployment strategies such as Juju, but also Chef, Puppet, and Ansible
+- Experince with programatic deployment using Ansible and Juju with cloud providers: Amazon AWS, Google Compute Engine, and Microsoft Azure; local providers: LXD, MaaS, and manual providers based on discrete servers; and ancillary services: Digital Ocean, Linode and Rackspace; providing highly available, load balanced, and monitored applications and application stacks

 - Systems and languages

-Comfortable in: Go, Ruby, Coffeescript, Bash, Martini, nvd3, YUI
+Comfortable in: Groovy, Java, Ruby, Coffeescript, Bash, Martini, Grails, nvd3, YUI, React

 Fluent in Linux operation on both desktop and server, as well as macOS and Windows